Seattle Facial Plastic Surgery Center Patient's Complete Guide To Neck Lift©

 Recovery Room

-Once the neck lift surgery has been completed, patients are taken to the recovery room for approximately two hours.
+Once the neck liposuction has been completed, patients are taken to the recovery room for approximately two hours.
 Patients will stay with our recovery nurses, being monitored and observed closely.
 When drowsiness from the anesthetic subsides, our nurses will discharge the patient to home in the care of a responsible adult who can drive them home and help to care for them during their convalescence and postoperative recovery.
 There is usually very little pain with a neck lift surgery; the drains are uncomfortable, but they do serve a function.
 Drains will extract blood out from underneath the skin so that it does not accumulate underneath the skin in the first two to four days following surgery.
 Patients will also note that they are quite tired and exhausted in the first week or two after the surgery due to the healing process and recuperation from the surgery.

 Side Effects of Anesthesia

 There is some post operative nausea after the neck lift surgery due to the anesthesia or from the narcotic pain medication.
 These are the two most common reasons.
-Dr. Portuese will give anti-nausea medication during and after the surgery to help prevent any further postoperative nausea.
+Dr. Portuese will give anti-nausea medication during and after the surgery to help prevent any postoperative nausea.
 Patients may also occasionally complain of dry mouth and sore throat, which is again related to anesthesia and a temporary condition.

 Post Operative Side Effects & After Care of a Necklift

-• Bruising: Some patients do experience a small amount of bruising in the neck, but the Jackson-Pratt drains are placed underneath the skin in the neck and actually remove most of the blood which causes bruising.
+- Bruising: Some patients do experience a small amount of bruising in the neck, but the Jackson-Pratt drains are placed underneath the skin in the neck and actually remove most of the blood which causes bruising.

-• Swelling: The neck lift operation does cause some swelling in the neck that lasts approximately two weeks after the surgery.
+- Swelling: The neck lift operation does cause some swelling in the neck that lasts approximately two weeks after the surgery.
 Any type of emergent swelling (that rapidly expands the neck) in the first 24 hours after the surgery will need to be addressed immediately with revision surgery.
 This is called a hematoma and happens approximately 2% to 3% of the time.
 The incisions will take approximately two months to heal, but are hidden underneath the chin and behind the ear in the natural crease.

 Potential Complications of a Necklift